 The ground traversed so far enables us to respond to ward off the ghosts the essay opened with.
-For insofar as Kantianism is a kind of conventionalism (saying that the categories of reality we perceive are merely imposed by the human mind), and later Hegelian and post-structuralist theories maintain this approach, the above argument against conventionalism suffices to answer it.
+For insofar as Kantianism is analogous to a kind of conventionalism (saying that the categories of reality we perceive are merely imposed by the human mind, though he does not think the categories are social constructions), and later Hegelian and post-structuralist theories maintain this approach, the above argument against conventionalism suffices to answer it.
 Insofar as any of these theories make claims about what real things like “minds” or “historical processes” do to our acts of knowing, they are claiming to know things about real objects with real characteristics.
 That is, they are surreptitiously appealing to knowledge of real essences.
 In addition, what we have seen so far provides a bridge over Lessing’s Ditch: the method explains exactly how observation can lead to knowledge of essences, which is the same thing as metaphysical knowledge.
 Thus Segal’s objection is satisfied.

 Yet, does not the fallibility of this process demand we take a skeptical approach to whatever conclusions it might claim to discover?
 This question returns us to the Cartestian doubt that Proudfoot raised, and requires a response.
 Michael Bergmann provides this reply.
 In sum, he contends that nonexternalists are stuck on the horns of a dilemma: either they must demand a strong awareness of the grounds of justification, implying a demand for infinite knowledge on the part of the knower, or else they must in the end resort to the kinds of replies an externalist would give to the skeptical challenge.